 - ¼ teaspoon ground ginger or 1 teaspoon freshly grated ginger

 - 1 garlic clove, minced

 - Optional garnish: sliced green onion, sesame seeds

 Coconut Sriracha Sauce

-- 1 tbsp Sriracha (+1-2 tsp if you prefer it more spicy)
+- 1 tablespoon Sriracha (+1-2 teaspoon if you prefer it more spicy)

 - Combine marinade (soy sauce, vinegar, honey, ginger and garlic) in a large Ziploc bag with salmon filets.
 Refrigerate for ~30 minutes to let the flavors marry.

 - Preheat oven broiler to HIGH.
 Line a baking sheet with foil.
 Place the marinated salmon filets skin-down on the foil.
 Broil for ~6-7 minutes, checking often to make sure filets do not burn.
 If the filets are thin, ~5 minutes should do the trick.